infoverload/migration_typeorm_photon/tutorial_migrating_typeorm_photon.md

 # Tutorial: Migrating from TypeORM to Photon.js

-[TypeORM](https://typeorm.io/) and [Photon.js](https://photonjs.prisma.io/) both act as an abstraction layer between your application and your databases but provides different types of abstractions and works differently under the hood.
-While migrating an ORM to Photon.js may be an investment in time and resources, you will see the benefits in the long run as the Prisma engine allows you to write more explicit, clear, and performant code.
-In this tutorial, we will contrast and compare both approaches for working with databases and walk through how to migrate from a TypeORM project to a Photon one.
+[TypeORM](https://typeorm.io/) and [Photon.js](https://photonjs.prisma.io/) both act as an abstraction layer between your application and your database, but each works differently under the hood and provides different types of abstractions.
+While migrating an ORM to Photon.js may be an investment, the Prisma engine allows you to write more explicit, clear, and performant code in the long run.
+In this tutorial, we will compare both approaches for working with databases and walk through how to migrate from a TypeORM project to a Photon.js one.

 |                         |TypeORM                                                                        | Photon.js                          |
 |-------------------------|-------------------------------------------------------------------------------|------------------------------------|